 Pilgrims aims to create an ethos with clear expectations and shared values, to provide a safe and happy school, supporting individual needs and enhancing potential.
 Mrs Morales (Pastoral & SEND Coordinator) is the named person responsible for Behavioural concerns at Pilgrims.
-She also works closely with Miss Goodwin, Early Years Coordinator, regarding any concerns in Little Pilgrims and Pre School and Jen Cosgrave, who oversees SEND for Little Pilgrims.
+She also works closely with Miss Goodwin, Early Years Coordinator, regarding any concerns in Little Pilgrims, Kindergarten and Pre School and Jen Cosgrave, who oversees SEND for Early Years up to Pre School.